-Farmers all over the Midwest are looking to cover crops to fill several niches — soil conservation, nutrient management, and production of an extra forage crop.
+Farmers all over the Midwest are looking to farm cover crops to fill several niches — soil conservation, soil nutrient management, and production of an extra forage crop.
 Whether planted in late summer or after fall harvest, now is an excellent time to start researching cover crop applications and seed varieties.

 Kevin Shelley, outreach manager for the University of Wisconsin-Madison and UW Extension’s Nutrient and Pest Management program, says farmers are increasingly using cover crops after relatively short-season crops like wheat or small grains.
 “There’s a lot of interest,” Shelley said.
 “Adoption of the practice seems to be increasing for the reasons of providing supplemental feed, but also for soil health and nutrient management.”

 Getting cover crops planted by late July or early August covers and protects the ground from summer washouts and winter winds.
 “It can offer substantial soil erosion protection,” says Shelley.
 Summer annuals like clover offer the additional benefit of fixing nitrogen that will be left in the soil for the following crop — often corn.

 “Having a green and growing crop is more desirable than weeds in an otherwise fallow field,” Shelley adds.
 For dairy farmers, certain cover crops can offer 1 to 3 tons of dry matter per acre that can serve as heifer or dry cow feed.
 In addition, cover crops add organic matter to the soil.
 Even if the above-ground portions of the plants are harvested, the plant roots add to the organic profile in the soil.